 Is there a reason for continued Chiropractic care even while out of pain?

 Most importantly, is there research that supports the value of it?

 A study by SPINE journal assessed the effectiveness of spinal manipulation therapy (SMT) for the management of chronic non-specific lower back pain and whether continued treatment helped prevent further episodes of pain and re-injury.

-12 treatments of sham (fake) SMT over 1-month period
+12 treatments of sham (fake) SMT over a 1-month period

-12 treatments of SMT over 1-month period with no follow up treatments for following 9 months
+12 treatments of SMT over a 1-month period with no follow up treatments for following 9 months

 12 treatments of SMT over 1-month period along with “maintenance spinal manipulation” every 2 weeks for the following 9 months